tikzyy/TBCRaidCompositionHelper/README.md

 ## Using the app

 1. **Select a raid size** - 10-man (2 groups of 5) or 25-man (5 groups of 5).
-2. **Add players** —-use the class and spec dropdowns to add each member of your roster.
+2. **Add players** - use the class and spec dropdowns to add each member of your roster.
    Double-click a player's name label at any time to rename them.
 3. **Group Together (optional)** - open the Group Together tab to mark sets of players who must be placed in the same group.
 Assign each player a letter (A, B, C…); players